 In working with Greg Johnson “Iowa City Web Design Artist” (hereafter Greg), as the customer, I will provide the best description possible of what my goals are and all the necessary content required to complete the project.
 This information will be developed through a series of email exchanges or handwritten notes culminating in a numbered list of goals / tasks that we will work from.
 I’m free to add to that original list, or modify it, but additional time will increase the estimated cost and time required to complete the project.
 Greg will keep me updated along the way with regard to costs and as the customer I’m free to cancel at any time, paying only for the time, materials, incurred so far.

 Projected Time and Cost

-I understand that the work completed will be billed by the current hourly rates as stated on the website (currently $80 per hour for personal websites and $100 per hour for business websites).
+I understand that the work completed will be billed by the current hourly rates as stated on the website.
 I know that every effort will be made to complete my project in a timely and cost effective way.
 I recognize that an estimate is not the same as a fixed bid.
 The price estimate discussed via email is based on what are perceived to be the project goals, and the anticipated time required.
 As the parameters of the project change, or as complications arise, every effort will be made to keep costs down, but any additional time will insure additional costs.
 Complications may include, but are not limited to, existing issues described below.
 In the case of cost overruns, Greg will at his own discretion offer gradually increasing discounts off his normal rate, to demonstrate his willingness to finish the project, and to have a built-in monetary incentive to complete the project as soon as possible.